davecurryco/mystic-spheres/RuinsOfLahoor.md

 The door of this chamber is made of bronze and is like those of the Assembly Hall, but it is unlocked.
 The interior walls of this small chamber are lined with bookcases and scroll-cabinets of red-lacquered wood, carven and gilded in unsettling designs.
 The shelves and cabinets are packed with the mouldered remains of books and scrolls.

 A pedistal of black onyx stands in the center of the room.
 On it is a large, open book with black leather covers and bronze bindings.
-In front of the pedistal is a petrified thief.
+In front of the pedistal is a petrified human rogue.
+The rogue is apparently of the Alhrain race and wears classic adventuring gear.
+The look on his face is one of horror and surprise.

+The pedistal is enchanted to protect any book placed on it.
+Any creature other than the book's owner that touches a book placed on the pedistal must make a DC 16 Constitution saving throw or be instantly petrified.
+The petrification lasts until the creature is freed by the greater restoration spell or other magic.

+A band of apparently decorative hieroglyphs that runs along the top of the walls of the chamber actually forms a sort of Faraday cage for magic.
+Spells of 3rd level or less that originate from outside the room cannot affect objects or creatures inside the room and vice-versa.

+Besides the book on the pedistal, a single scroll case survives among a jumble of rotted parchment in one of the scroll-cabinets.

+_Tome:_ The Abyssal Manuscripts of Eadhas: _This libram is written upon vellum and bound in rowan wood covered in monstrous hide and trimmed with brass studded with tourmalines.
+It can only be opened with a drop of blood.
+Many of its pages are marked with indecipherable scrawls.
+This spellbook contains the spells Chthonic Veil, Etherealness, Finger of Death, Mirage Arcane, Plane Shift, Project Image, and Reverse Gravity._

+_Scroll:_ The Apocryphal Scrolls of Umud: _These scrolls are locked within a case of ivory fitted with a silver clasp and silver hinges.
+This spellbook contains the spells Clone, Control Weather, Maze, Mind Blank, and Power Word Stun.
+It also contains Awaken Crystal, the ritual necessary to open the door to the Treasure Chamber._

 ##### 4A) Treasure Chamber

 The door to this chamber is a formidable-looking affair of bronze-adamantine alloy.
 Its surface is covered with bas-relief designs that are remniscent of the carapace and segmented legs of crabs and the encrustations of barnacles.
-At the center of the door is an oddly-faceted yellow-green crystal that glows with a sickly light.
+At the center of the door is a large, oddly-faceted yellow-green crystal that glows with a sickly light.
 A successful DC 16 Wisdom (Perception) check will reveal that the "decorations" are not simple bas-relief, but are separate components.
 They are, in fact, part of the mechanism that bolts the door.

-The crystal is necrotite and it is the focus of a ritual that must be cast to open the door.
+The crystal is necrotite and it is the intended target of an Awaken Crystal ritual that must be cast to open the door.
+Once the crystal is awakened, it can be instructed to direct its energy to work the lock mechanism on the door.
+Otherwise, a DC 25 Wisdom(Perception) check will reveal that the crystal is both a trap and the key to opening the door.
+The crystal can be disarmed with a successful DC 30 Dexterity check with thieves' tools.
+An unsuccessful check causes the crystal to explode.
+Each creature in a 30 foot radius from the crystal when it explodes must make a DC 16 Constitution saving throw.
+On a failed save, the target takes 55 (10d10) necrotic damage or half as much damage on a successful one.
+If the crystal explodes, the door cannot be opened by any means other than destroying it.
+Otherwise, the door can be opened by a successful DC 35 Dexterity check with thieves' tools.
+Failure on this check also causes the crystal to explode.

 _Treasure:_ 800 cp, 5000 sp, 2000 gp, 130 pp, Amethyst (100 gp), 2 x Coral (100 gp), 3 x Garnet (100 gp), Jet (100 gp), 2 x Pearl (100 gp), Spinel (100 gp), Spell Scroll (Planar Ally) (very rare, dmg 200)

 _Tomes:_ The Demonic Esoterica of Thundu: _This set of cracking parchment manuscripts bound in a cover of basilisk hide is contained in a pewter coffer set with chrysoberyl.
 It is locked by magic, and can be opened only by tracing a pattern inscribed upon it.
 This spellbook contains the spells Antipathy/Sympathy, Clone, Demiplane, Maze, Imprison, and Telepathy.
 An arcane spellcaster who reads this tome, which requires 54 hours over a minimum of 8 days, gains a +2 bonus on saving throws against Fear and similar effects originating from fiends.
 A humanoid creature who reads this book must make a DC 16 Wisdom saving throw for each 12 hours of reading or attract the attention of a **succubus/incubus** that will begin to stalk the reader._

 ##### 4B) Hall of Death

 The door to this hallway is made of bronze with inscribed decorations.
 Suspiciously, it is entirely free of corrosion.
 The door is locked (Dexterity DC 18 with thieve's tools to open) and is also trapped.
 It actually pushes open, but false hinges and the presence of a door pull give the appearance that it is meant to be pulled open.
 If someone pulls the door pull, a hidden panel attached to the pull will open and release a **swarm of stygian darts**.
 These insect-like crystalline constructs attack as a swarm of wasps, except that their armor class is 16, their attacks are +6 to hit, and they have the same damage and condition immunities as a stone golem.
 In addition to the piercing damage, a creature that is hit by an attack from these constructs suffers 7 (2d6) necrotic damage.

 Inside the door, the entrance to the hall is protected by a _veil of withering_ spell (DC 16).
-The spell will allow a single creature that bears the Token of the Keeper
+The spell will allow a single creature that bears the Token of the Keeper to pass.

 The hall is guarded by an **unseen guardian** that has orders to attack any creature who enters the room unless the creature is a crocodilian that displays the Token of the Keeper.
 The guardian will wait invisibly until the intruder gets to the center of the hall, at which point it will slam the door closed to prevent escape and then attack on the next round.